audio read-through Solving Pseudo-Quadratic Equations

 Use appropriate techniques.

 For this example, the new equations are simple trigonometric equations.
+The solution techniques are presented in Solving Simple Trigonometric Equations.

-EXAMPLE RE-VISITED: Shorten By Leaving Out the Explicit Substitution
+Example Re-Visited: Shorten By Leaving Out the Explicit Substitution

+A shortened version of the example above appears next.
 For people who are comfortable with the process, it's not necessary to explicitly write down the substitution.

 If this confuses you, just do it the first way!
+Here, the solutions are given in radians, instead of degrees.

-$2\sin^2 x - \sin x - 1 = 0$ original equation
+$$\cssId{s76}{2\sin^2 x - \sin x - 1 = 0}$$

-factor and use the zero factor law
+Factor and use the zero factor law

 For all integers $\,k\,$:

-solve the resulting simple trigonometric equations
+Solve the resulting simple trigonometric equations